Brain connectivity estimators

 Brain connectivity estimators represent patterns of links in the brain.
 Connectivity can be considered at different levels of the brain's organisation: from neurons, to neural assemblies and brain structures.
 Brain connectivity involves different concepts such as: neuroanatomical or structural connectivity (pattern of anatomical links), functional connectivity (usually understood as statistical dependencies) and effective connectivity (referring to causal interactions).

 Neuroanatomical connectivity is inherently difficult to define given the fact that at the microscopic scale of neurons, new synaptic connections or elimination of existing ones are formed dynamically and are largely dependent on the function executed, but may be considered as pathways extending over regions of the brain, which are in accordance with general anatomical knowledge.
 Diffusion Weighted Imaging (DWI) can be used to provide such information.

 The distinction between functional and effective connectivity is not always sharp; sometimes causal or directed connectivity is called functional connectivity.
 Functional connectivity, may be defined as the temporal correlation (in terms of statistically significant dependence between distant brain regions) among the activity of different neural assemblies, whereas effective connectivity may be defined as the direct or indirect influence that one neural system exerts over another.

 Some brain connectivity estimators evaluate connectivity from brain activity time series such as Electroencephalography (EEG), Local field potential (LFP) or spike trains, with an effect on the directed connectivity.
 These estimators can be applied to fMRI data, if the required image sequences are available.

 Among estimators of connectivity, there are linear and non-linear, bivariate and multivariate measures.
 Certain estimators also indicate directionality.
 Different methods of connectivity estimation vary in their effectiveness.
 This article provides an overview of these measures, with an emphasis on the most effective methods.

 Bi-variate estimators

 Classical methods

 Classical estimators of connectivity are correlation and coherence.
 The above measures provide information on the directionality of interactions in terms of delay (correlation) or coherence (phase), however the information does not imply causal interaction.
 Moreover, it may be ambiguous, since phase is determined modulo 2π.
 It is also not possible to identify by means of correlation or coherence.

 Non-linear methods

+Transfer entropy

+The most frequently used nonlinear estimators of connectivity are mutual information, transfer entropy, generalised synchronisation, the continuity measure, synchronization likelihood, and phase synchronization.

+Transfer entropy has been applied in neuroimaging studies to infer effective connectivity, particularly in dynamic systems like resting-state fMRI.
+Vincent Calhoun and colleagues have employed TE to identify connectivity alterations in disorders like schizophrenia.